 Staring blankly at the ceiling, Ichigo wondered if acceptance would come soon enough for him.

-Forty minutes later after the truth, Ichigo went to his father's clinic unannounced and punched him.
-He did not explain why but from the way his father widened his eyes and opened his mouth, he knew he understood.
+Forty minutes after the truth, Ichigo went to his father's clinic unannounced and punched him.
+He didn't explain why but from the way his father widened his eyes and opened his mouth, he knew he understood.

 His father remained on the ground where he fell.
 "When I felt you have changed, I told him not to tell you because..." he tried to explain but broke off and looked away.